Tricks (novel)

 Tricks is a young adult verse novel by Ellen Hopkins, released in August 2009.
 It tells the converging narratives of five troubled teenage protagonists.
 It is noted for its gritty realism in addressing issues of sexual activity and drug use for a young adult readership.
-It has been banned in some places due to its references to drug use, sexual themes and language.
+It has been banned in some places due to its references to drug use, sexual themes, language and many other disturbing topics, all involving teens.

 Plot

 In the novel Tricks, the story begins with five teenagers, all residing in various parts of the United States.

 The first character, Eden Streit, lives with her father, mother, and younger sister, Eve.
 Being a daughter of a minister also comes with expectations, such as not having sex until marriage and marrying men within the Christian faith.
 But for Eden, that doesn’t matter with Andrew, her boyfriend.
 Her only problem is trying to keep their relationship a secret from her parents.

 The second character, Seth Parnell, lives with his father after his mother died from cancer a year and a half earlier.
 Seth struggles with identifying his sexuality after he breaks up with his girlfriend, Janet Winkler.
 He meets Loren and is catapulted into a new kind of relationship.

 The third character, Cody Bennett, doesn’t know who his biological father is and spends his time with his step-father Jack.
 Jack hasn’t been feeling well, and Cody starts to drink.

 The fourth character, Whitney Lang, lives with her mother, while her father works and lives in another city nearby and her sister, Kyra, attends college.
 Whitney is disconnected with her mother and likes when her dad is home since she sees him as her hero.
 Whitney hooks up with Lucas at one of Kyra’s performances and they hit it off, but she still worries about committing to the relationship with him.

 The fifth character, Ginger Cordell, encounters rape from an early childhood and deals with keeping these secrets from her family.
 Ginger’s only friend is Alex, and she has begun questioning how she feels about her.

 Eden’s parents find out about her relationship with Andrew, and assume that she is being controlled by the devil, and so she is sent to Tears of Zion.
 There, she is kept in captivity and forced to do work that would supposedly rid her of evil.
 She starts giving a worker named Jerome sex in exchange for food, shampoo, and other treats.
 She hopes that Jerome can be the key to her escape.